SunsetRay/mySite/content/authors/admin/_index.md

 He was a research intern at MSRA (SRG, Bing), and a research assitant at Tsinghua University.

 He is a music enthusiast who loves to create various genres of music with intended themes, [here](https://soundcloud.com/sunsetray) is his music portfolio.
-He also enjoys playing billiard, tennis, table tennis and music games.
+In creating music, he tries to impress people with a mixture of electronic music and symphony, and utilize such a style to convey intended themes.
+He also enjoys sports like billiard, Ping-Pong, and tennis.